adstuart/azure-privatelink-dns-microhack/README.md

 ### :point_right: Hint, watch out!

 **Make sure that "Allow Azure services and resources to access this server" is set at its default setting of No**.
-Otherwise your SQL server will accept (at a network level, they will of course need a suitable username and password) connections from all subscriptions inside of Auzre.
+Otherwise your SQL server will accept (at a network level, they will of course need a suitable username and password) connections from all subscriptions inside of Azure.
 See here for more details https://docs.microsoft.com/en-us/azure/azure-sql/database/firewall-configure#connections-from-inside-azure

 ## :checkered_flag: Results